Responsive

 • GitHub account & repository with GitHub Actions enabled.

-• Testkube API token, Org ID and Environment ID
+• Testkube API token, Org ID, and Environment ID

 Once the prerequisites are in place, you should have a target Kubernetes cluster ready with a Testkube agent configured on it.
 You should also have a GitHub repository with the test files as well as the GitHub workflow configured.

-Save all of these as secrets in your GitHub repository, we will reference these in the workflow file that we create.
-All the required files are present in this GitHub repository.
+Save all of these as secrets in your GitHub repository, we will reference them in the workflow file that we create.

-Create a Testkube Test
+Creating a Testkube Test Workflow

 The first step is to create a test.
 We’re creating a simple k6 test that will check the response time for a website.